nedpals/opentaxjs/RULES_SPEC.md

 - Must start with a lowercase letter (`a-z`)
 - Can contain lowercase letters, digits, and underscores
 - Cannot start with digits or underscores
-- Cannot contain uppercase letters, spaces, or special characters
+- Cannot contain uppercase letters, spaces, or special characters (except underscores)

 **Valid Examples:**
 - `gross_income`